Interested in a scientific collaboration with LCAM?

 - Data analysis including workstations with software for data processing and visualization.

-For scientists who are interested to make use of the equipment and expertise of the van Leeuwenhoek Centre for Advanced Microscopy (LCAM) we will use the following procedure:
+For scientists from UvA who are interested to make use of the equipment and expertise of the van Leeuwenhoek Centre for Advanced Microscopy (LCAM) we will use the following procedure:

 - Intake discussion.
 Together with the LCAM staff the collaborative project form will be filled, discussing topics like project description and goals, involved users, techniques/microscopes to be used, requirements for training and data analysis, planned publications and IP.